MustafaLotfi/Owleye/docs/USE_APP.md

 **3. Camera:** by activating this checkbox, after clicking on the "start" button, the webcam stream will be shown.
 So you can see yourself and the landmarks that already are detected on your face.

-**4. Calibration:** By activating this checkbox, after clicking on the "start" button, the program will be ready to collect data (inputs and outputs of the models of [the sixth block]()) from the user.
+**4. Calibration:** By activating this checkbox, after clicking on the "start" button, the program will be ready to collect data (inputs and outputs of the models of [the sixth block](https://private-user-images.githubusercontent.com/53625380/316467756-c24f43f5-ed99-48e0-9a96-69b20536f240.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTEzNjM3MzksIm5iZiI6MTcxMTM2MzQzOSwicGF0aCI6Ii81MzYyNTM4MC8zMTY0Njc3NTYtYzI0ZjQzZjUtZWQ5OS00OGUwLTlhOTYtNjliMjA1MzZmMjQwLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDAzMjUlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwMzI1VDEwNDM1OVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWMzYzZlNDg5YzU3N2YyMDZkYTQyYjJiODdhMWQ2OTU2Y2ZiZDlkZWRiZmM5Mjk3ODg5YTBhY2NmYzIzMDRkNjkmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.yaBCEz1DDeiMPQw_XU8gR4NbjKtGShJqZ7XiQ8AKrkk)) from the user.
 So, a white point will be appeared on the screen.
 As soon as you press the "SPACE" key on keyboard, the program starts collecting data for a particlular time.
-While this, the background bacome black and the user should look at the white point during this time.
-If the data collection ends, the screen will become gray and the point goes to another location.
+While this, the background bacomes black and the user should look at the white point during this time.
+If the data collection ends, the screen will become gray and the point will go to another location.
 The user can look everywhere and actually rest in this situation.
-Again, the "SPACE" key should be pressed for data collection and all of the explained process be repeated.
+Again, the "SPACE" key should be pressed for data collection and all of the explained process get repeated.

-Subject name: This item is arbitrary. you can enter the user's name.
+**5. Subject name:** This item is arbitrary. you can enter the user's name.

-Describtion: This section is arbitrary too. you can enter any information that your user has.
+**6. Describtion:** This section is arbitrary too. you can enter any information that your user has.

-Calibration grid: This item can have three types of integer numbers.
+**7. Calibration grid:** This item can have three types of integer numbers.

 - 2 numbers (n, c): The white point starts to move just horizontally in the screen in n rows.
 Each row contains c locations that the point goes through.
 - 3 numbers (n, m , c): The white point does not move. just in a grid by size of n x m (like a matrix) remains fixed in each location.